- Military Basics

 EFMP & Me Tool

-EFMP & Me — a new online tool to provide families direct access to information and resources in each of the three components
+EFMP & Me — an online tool to provide families direct access to information and resources.

-- Gives service providers and military leaders an additional information source to recommend to families
+- Gives service providers and military leaders an additional information source to use and to recommend to families.

 Improved Communication With Families

-EFMP Family Support focuses on sharing information with families to better support them and help them improve their self-advocacy skills.
+EFMP Family Support continues to focus on sharing information with families to better support them and help them improve their self-advocacy skills.

 Exceptional Advocate Newsletter

 The Exceptional Advocate is a newsletter for military families with special needs and those who support them.
 Published quarterly, the Exceptional Advocate focuses on updates and information from EFMP.

 Tune in to this podcast series from the Office of Special Needs, where subject matter experts share information and resources of interest to military families with members who have special needs.
 Listen at your convenience to a range of topics including education, PCS moves, long-term and financial planning, deployment and much more.
 Get to know EFMP & Me and how it can help you and your family member with special needs overcome challenges and thrive in military life.